 We have only sun and rain, make sure to wear something good for hot-weather country, and an umbrella (3 USD something for a tossable ones)

-Hope you enjoy Bangkok, and Thailand :) over 6 years ago
+Hope you enjoy Bangkok, and Thailand :) about 7 years ago